Sony Bravia X800E HDTV review

 - 4x HDMI (2 on the side and 2 on the rear)

 - 3 USB ports (1 is USB 3.0)

 - 1x Composite and component video (component Y connection shared with composite video)

 - 1x Second AV connection (requires a 3.5mm to triple RCA dongle)

 - 1x Digital audio out

 - 1x Satellite connector

 The XE8004 also features built in WiFi.

-In my personal opinion the Sony Bravia XE8004v is a fantastic television let down only by a few small things.
+In my personal opinion, the Sony Bravia XE8004v is a fantastic television let down only by a few small things.
 On paper it's perfect.
 But the reality is that the performance of the TV is not amazing - it's let down by a processor that's slightly underpowered making some tasks sluggish and a low contrast ratio that means black levels look oversaturated from time to time.
-I had hoped that Android TV had been fixed for this new TV released in 2017 since our 2016 model downstairs really struggles even with the basics as a result of the resource demanding Android operating system.
+I had hoped that Android TV had been fixed for this new TV released in 2017 since our 2016 model downstairs really struggles even with the basics as a result of the resource-demanding Android operating system.

 I mentioned at the beginning how cautious I was about buying another Sony TV after the last one's performance issues and indeed it appears that it has not yet been addressed fully.
-However, if you can live with these issues then this is a fantastic television with excellent colour reproduction and running on within Android ecosystem where there are tons of apps already available.
+However, if you can live with these issues then this is a fantastic television with excellent colour reproduction and running on within the Android ecosystem where there are tons of apps already available.